What is MetaMask?

 MetaMask is a cryptocurrency wallet that lets you store Ether and ERC-20 tokens.
 Users can access this wallet through a mobile app or a browser extension.
 Users can also use the wallet to interact with dApps – or decentralized applications.

 MetaMask is installed as a browser extension and used as an Ethereum wallet.
-Users can make transactions with any Ethereum address, giving them access to the world of Web3, decentralized finance apps, (dApps) and NFTs.
+Users can make transactions with any Ethereum address, giving them access to the world of Web3, decentralized finance apps (dApps), and NFTs.
+For detailed information on Web3, head to our article where we have Web3 and Web2 explained.

 Users can connect MetaMask to Ethereum-based dApps to spend coins in games and trade them on decentralized exchanges like Uniswap.
 With its simple interface and easy setup, MetaMask has amassed 21 million monthly active users, making it a favorite amongst cryptocurrency beginners.
 But is MetaMask safe?